 Identity has moved through three eras in fifteen years — the Active Directory era, the cloud era, and now the AI and agent era — and each one expanded the scope of the work instead of replacing it.
 The field has never been more challenging, and that is exactly the reason to build a career in it.
 This session walks through the three eras from the perspective of someone who used identity from the outside before joining the field from the inside and offers a practical frame for reading the next era before it arrives so you can position your own career for what is coming.

-4:25–5:00 PM – Stewardship over heroics: Governing Identity for the Long Term
+4:25–5:00 PM – Stewardship Over Heroics: Governing Identity for the Long Term

 Identity programs often reward speed, innovation, and visible wins — but identity systems are judged over years, not quarters.
 Once deployed, they become embedded in business processes, user journeys, regulatory obligations, and trust relationships that are difficult to unwind.